Amortized Bayesian Mixture Models: Methods

 Although the forward and backward networks are, in principle, separate, in many cases it is justified for them to share the same weights such that $\alpha = \beta$.
 This is because both networks process the same type of information and have the same inferential target (the probability distribution of $z$).
 In some cases, the predictions from either the forward network or the backward network might systematically outperform the combined outputs of both networks.
 In that case, training the networks using the smoothed predictions in Eq.~\ref{eq:smoothing} could lead to a solution that effectively mimics the one network which performs better while ignoring the performance of the other network.
 To avoid such a scenario, instead of using the smoothed classification probabilities from Eq.~\ref{eq:smoothing}, both networks are trained with their own loss, each based on the classification probabilities in the forward and backward direction, respectively,

 to ensure that both networks are optimized for the classification task on their own.
-The smoothing in Eq.~\ref{eq:smoothing} is applied only during inference, rather than in training.
+Smoothing in Eq.~\ref{eq:smoothing} is not part of the training loss.
+Instead, once the forward and backward networks have been trained separately (Eq.~\ref{eq:loss_foward_backward}), their outputs can be combined according to Eq.~\ref{eq:smoothing} to yield smoothed classification probabilities.
+Thus, Eq.~\ref{eq:smoothing} serves purely as a post-training prediction rule rather than a learning rule.

 The losses in Eq.~\ref{eq:loss_npe} and Eq.~\ref{eq:loss_foward} or Eq.~\ref{eq:loss_foward_backward} can be combined, and all networks trained concurrently on the same set of training examples generated from the Bayesian generative model.
 Concurrent training also offers an opportunity for weight sharing between the NPE and classification tasks.
 Figure~\ref{fig:mixtures-schema-training} shows a schematic representation of joint training of the networks used for posterior and mixture inference.
-For example, the local summary network $h_\omega$ can also be used during NPE to compress each observational unit before the global summary network $h_\psi$ is applied to compress the whole data set for posterior inference, leading to the following training objective:
+For example, the local summary network $h_\omega$ can also be used during NPE to compress each observational unit before the global summary network $h_\psi$ is applied to compress the whole data set for posterior inference, leading to the following training objective involving the local ($h_\omega$) and global ($h_\psi$) summary networks, the posterior network ($q_\phi$), and the forward ($q_\alpha$) and backward ($q_\beta$) networks:

 Once the networks are trained, they can be used to make fast inferences from any data.
 Figure~\ref{fig:mixtures-schema-inference} shows a schematic representation of using the networks for inference.
 The parameter posteriors are sampled as explained in Eq.~\ref{eq:parameter_sampling}.
 For the mixture classification, each sample from the posterior, $\theta^{(s)}$, is subsequently used in the mixture membership classification, leading to variations in the classification network output that is a result of the variability in the parameter values.
 This way, the uncertainty in parameter values is propagated to express the resulting uncertainty in mixture classification.